Xephyz/SiteToMarkdown/README.md

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](../../LICENSE) file for details.

 ## Credits